 Eastern Orthodox Dogmatics

-“Wesley, Whitefield, and the Free Grace Controversy: The Crucible of Methodism (Oxford: Routledge, 2020 [Forthcoming]).
+- “Wesley, Whitefield, and the Free Grace Controversy: The Crucible of Methodism" (Oxford: Routledge, 2020).

-“A Ransom for All: George Whitefield, Particular Redemption and the Proclamation of the Gospel”, Churchman, vol. 133, no. TBD (Watford: Church Society, 2019 [Forthcoming]).
+- “With Their Salvation He Will Be Fully Satisfied’: George Whitefield, Particular Redemption, and the Proclamation of the Gospel”, Churchman, vol. 134, no. 2 (Watford: Church Society, 2020).

 - “The Cavity in the Covenant: George Whitefield’s Use of the Pactum Salutis”, Churchman, vol. 131, no. 2 (Watford: Church Society, 2017).

 - “A Change of Heart in Bristol?
 John Wesley’s Doctrine of Election in Perspective, 1739—1768”, Wesleyan Theological Journal, vol. 51, no. 2 (Indiana: Old Paths Tract Society, 2016).

 - Review of The Anglican Network in Canada: Protest, Providence, and Promise in Global Anglican Realignment.
 George Egerton, Kyle MacKenney, David Short, Trevor Walters, Eds.
 (California: Anglican House Publishers, 2022) in The Global Anglican, Vol. 136, No. 1, Spring 2022 (Watford: Church Society, 2022).